Soccer-Man City outclass Real Madrid to reach Champions League final

 Courtois did his best to keep Ancelotti's side in the tie with yet another save from Haaland as the Norwegian was left waiting for his 53rd goal of an incredible season.

-But any thoughts of a repeat of last year's miraculous turnaround when Real won 6-5 on aggregate were banished when De Bruyne's whipped free kick glanced off Militao and into the net.
+But any thoughts of a repeat of last year's comeback were banished when Kevin De Bruyne's whipped free kick glanced off Akanji and Eder Militao and into the net.

 With their place in the Istanbul showpiece secured, City can win their fifth Premier League title in six seasons this weekend and they also have an FA Cup final to look forward to.